+Select IDE to configure a SATA drive specified by the user as an IDE drive.
 Select AHCI to configure a SATA drive specified by the user as an AHCI drive.
 Select RAID to configure a SATA drive specified by the user as a RAID drive.
-The options are AHCI and RAID.
+The options are IDE, AHCI, and RAID.